Pucker up for today’s Food Friendzy featured ingredient! He’s Lime, and he’s ready to introduce you to all he has to offer in the kitchen.

 Let’s not forget to mention… do you know how many little Key Limes it takes to make a pie?!
 Persian or Tahitian Limes are the more common variety these days and are larger with a thicker skin.
 They are much easier to harvest, if you’re lucky enough to have a tree, and can be prepped for whatever recipe you may have on the menu.

 Here are some suggestions for making the most of Lime in your diet:

-Skip the high fat salad dressing – Lime doesn’t just stop at replacing salt and reducing your sodium intake.
+- Skip the high-fat salad dressing – Lime doesn’t just stop at replacing salt and reducing your sodium intake.
 He can also cut fat and calories when you use him in place of salad dressings.
-Keep him handy for a quick squeeze, or request a couple wedges of lime with your salad at restaurants.
+Keep him handy for a quick squeeze, or request a couple of wedges of lime with your salad at restaurants.

 - Add flavor to your water – Whether you’re trying to cut out high-calorie drinks or simply looking for tasty ways to hydrate during the day, a little Lime can go a long way.
 Try slicing a washed Lime and dropping him in your pitcher or bottle of water for a quick and flavorful drink during the day.
 While Limeade can be a fun treat on occasion, it can be high in sugar and calories, so stick to the water whenever you can.

 - Do something unexpected with your fruits and veggies today – Many of us are looking for ways to add more fruits and vegetables into our diets, and Lime can help.
 Splash Lime juice on fresh grilled corn, sweet Mango slices, or any of your favorite summer fruits and veggies.